Skip to main content

 • Too many of the same type: Shared weaknesses become exploitable

-• Fire + Grass + Bug: All weak to Flying and Rock
+• Fire + Grass + Bug: All are weak to Flying and Rock

-• Water + Ice + Rock: All vulnerable to Fighting moves
+• Water + Ice + Rock: All are vulnerable to Fighting moves

 • Multiple Psychic types: All fear Dark and Ghost attacks